ashadsmh/MarketMind/README.md

 # ML-Finance: Stock Price Prediction with LSTMs

-This project applies deep learning techniques (PyTorch) to forecast short-term stock index movements using NASDAQ data.
-The pipeline covers preprocessing, model training, evaluation, and visualization, and includes an analytics dashboard for results.
+This project applies deep learning techniques (PyTorch) to forecast short-term stock index movements using NASDAQ from December 2024.
+The pipeline covers preprocessing, model training, evaluation, and visualization.
+Future work aims to incorporate a visual analytics dashboard and parse stock market data from the web using Requests and Pandas.

 ---